xNaCly/c_paket/Readme.md

 - global/linked dependencies

 ## FAQ:
+### What does 'cpak' mean?
+Cpak is a composition of c and Paket [pa'keːt].
+Paket is german and can be translated to Package, therefore cpak means as much as C package.

 ### Why should I use 'cpak'?
 Cpak makes it easy for the developer to manage packages for c projects, by allowing devs to store project dependencies globally or inside a project.
 It also enables a templating and bootstraping toolkit.
 Cpak features a extensive documentation and a very verbose logging system to warn the users of malformatted config files and several other nuances.

 ### How do you handle modules?
-cpak installs modules globaly, therefore all modules are stored in `$XDG_CONTENT_HOME/cpak` and are softlinked to the `cpak_modules` folder in the current cpak project.
+Cpak installs modules globaly, therefore all modules are stored in `$XDG_CONTENT_HOME/cpak` and are softlinked to the `cpak_modules` folder in the current cpak project.
 This has several positive effects on the developer experience:

 - decreases load on the file system by not storing multiple versions of code in multiple places